tweag/FawltyDeps/docs/explanation.md

 declared in your project configuration.

 To solve this, FawltyDeps uses a sequence of resolvers (aka. mapping strategies) to determine which Python packages provide which import names.
+For more details, check [FawltyDeps mapping strategy blogpost](https://www.tweag.io/blog/2023-09-21-fawltydeps-mapping-strategy/).
 The diagram below shows the dependencies' flow through the sequence of mappings supported by FawltyDeps (each of which is introduced in the following subsections):